 Some members of society are recognised as needing protection, for example children and adults with care and support needs.
 Safeguarding is the action that is taken to promote the welfare and protect children and adults from harm.
 If a child or adult is suffering or likely to suffer significant harm, professionals have a statutory responsibility to protect them.
-This statutory responsibility is enshrined within the Care Act 2014, Children Acts 1989 & 2004 & Social Care Act 2014.
+This statutory responsibility is enshrined within the Care Act 2014, Children Acts 1989 & 2004 and Social Care Act 2014.

-Where there is a suspected or actual safeguarding concerns, we will aim to get agreement to share information but we will be mindful of situations where to do so would place a child or adult at increased risk of harm.
+Where there is suspected or actual safeguarding concerns, we will aim to get agreement to share information but we will be mindful of situations where to do so would place a child or adult at increased risk of harm.
 We may share information without agreement if we have reason to believe that there is good reason to do so, and that the sharing of information will enhance safeguarding.

 Read more information on safeguarding.